 The past year has been as tough as they come for those in climate despair.
-We seem to be going backwards with the latest approvals for the Adani Carmichael coal mine.
-Here’s how your savings are helping Australia find its climate mojo and make 2019 a turnaround year for climate action.
+We seem to be going backwards with the latest approvals for the Adani Carmichael coal mine and the stark reality of the bushfires on Australia’s east coast.
+Here’s how your savings are helping Australia find its climate mojo and make 2020 a turnaround year for climate action.

 Dramatic change is needed to limit global warming to a level which avoids devastating harm to people, animals and the planet.
 In October 2018 the IPCC left us in no doubt about the harm that is coming our way as we move beyond today’s 1°C temperature increase.
 Up to 90% of coral reefs will disappear by 1.5 degrees, and over 99% will be gone at 2 degrees.
 The IPCC makes it clear that every little bit of warming matters.
 Warming beyond 1.5°C increases the risk of irreversible changes, whereas the changes which keep warming under 1.5°C will deliver a more sustainable and equitable society.

 This comes as no great surprise given many years of scientific evidence about climate change and its impacts – not to mention the evidence of our own eyes about rising sea levels, drought and extreme weather.
 What is surprising, and maddening, is the continuing lack of climate action in government and business.
 The UN Emissions Gap Report released in November 2019 laid out the difference between “where we are likely to be and where we need to be” to achieve the goals of the Paris Agreement.
 The report described its findings as “bleak”, noting that emissions have risen at a rate of 1.5% per year in the past decade.
 To make matters worse, there is no sign of greenhouse gases peaking in the next year – and every year of postponed peaking means that deeper and faster cuts will be required.